-So grab some friends and get ready to celebrate Chocolate Pecan Pie Day!
+So grab some friends and get ready to celebrate National Chocolate Pecan Pie Day!

 The word pecan comes from the Native American Algonquin language.
 As the only nuts native to north America, pecans have been eaten for generations in both the USA and Mexico, but they’ve only been grown commercially since the late 19th century.